A Blue Ridge Parkway Inn

 - 388 to take U.S. 25 (Hendersonville Road) five miles through Biltmore Village on your way to downtown

 Depending on your taste for outdoor escapades or indoor excitement, you can find lots to do and see in nearby Asheville.
-Make the most of your trip to the mountains of Western North Carolina.
 Enjoy several of Asheville’s highlights when you visit, such as:

 - Asheville is a culinary experience and a foodie destination.
 Dine with the locals on Southern dishes or sup at the best fine dining establishments anywhere.
 Ask your innkeeper for a recommendation.

-- Asheville tours introduce you to the area’s history while entertaining you.
-Try one:
+- Asheville tours introduce you to the area’s history while entertaining you including:

 - Grayline Trolley, for an orientation to Asheville’s highlights